TeddyAtkinson/galactic-calc/README.md

 ## Instalation:
 1. Clone Repository to a place on your machine
-2. Open the index.html file to view project
-3. Open terminal at root directory and do the following:
+2. Open terminal at root directory and do the following:
 * Run: npm install
 * Run: npm run build
 * Run: npm run start